 With local anesthetic, your cystoscopy may take less than five minutes.
 If you’re sedated or given general anesthesia, the entire procedure may take 15 to 30 minutes.

 It’s normal to have a burning sensation while urinating for a few days after the procedure.
 You may need to urinate more frequently than usual.
 Don’t try to hold it, as the blood in your bladder could clot and create a blockage.
 Blood in the urine is also common, especially if you had a biopsy.
 Drinking lots of water helps ease the burning and bleeding.

 Some people develop more serious complications, including:

-- Swollen urethra: This is the most common complication.
+- Swollen urethra (urethritis): This is the most common complication.
 It makes urination difficult.
 If you aren’t able to urinate for more than eight hours after the procedure, contact your doctor.

 - Infection: In rare cases, germs enter your urinary tract and cause infection.
 Fever, strange smelling urine, nausea, and lower back pain are all symptoms.
 You might need antibiotics.

 - Bleeding: A few people suffer from more serious bleeding.